Reviewed by Veena Angle, MBBS, MD and Physician Ng Qing Xiang

 Deficiency in qi and blood

 Deficiency in qi and blood is common in women who always feel tired or sleepy or have insomnia and dizziness.
-When they have their period, they may notice low blood volume with pinkish or light red blood.
+When they have their menstrual period, they may notice low blood volume with pinkish or light red blood.
 Back pain before or during a period and dull ache in the lower abdomen after a period are also common symptoms.

 Treatment: For women with this condition, a balanced diet and regular exercise are crucial.
 Consider taking ba zhen soup, qi and blood nourishing tea, and pure chicken essence to ensure better health.